Minimizing Risks of Dropped Breast after Breast Augmentation and Improving Breast Implant Support

 - Desire large breast implants and have a smaller upper body frame.

 - Are at least 6 months out from initial breast surgery where drop breast resulted.
 This ensures adequate time to heal, the implants to settle into position, and the swelling to resolve.

-The Naderi Center’s Dr. Erica Anderson is highly experienced in breast surgery.
-Using the latest techniques for reshaping the breasts and reducing scar tissue, Dr. Anderson helps her patients to improve the size, shape, and symmetry of their chest.
-Dr. Anderson is experienced with the Galaflex® scaffolding technology and can accurately assess whether you will be a good candidate for such a procedure.
+The Naderi Center’s specialist is highly experienced in breast surgery.
+Using the latest techniques for reshaping the breasts and reducing scar tissue, the specialist helps her patients to improve the size, shape, and symmetry of their chest.
+Our staff is experienced with the Galaflex scaffolding technology and can accurately assess whether you will be a good candidate for such a procedure.